Frequently Asked Questions

 How did you learn to farm?
 I am ever indebted to all the wonderful people who have helped me on this path.
 They are leaders, mentors, and advocates in the Chesapeake region.
 I learned to farm on a larger scale while working for Sassafras Creek Farm, and also through my time with the Future Harvest CASA Beginning Farmer Training program.
 Other organizations such as Maryland Farm Bureau and LEAD Maryland Foundation.
 I plan to pass on my knowledge to the next generation here in Southern Maryland.
 Before I met most of my mentors, books initially enlightened me to our current complex food system.
 I became more aware of what I was eating and where it came from.
 I was fascinated that many of the authors and contributors in these books I was reading were located in the Chesapeake region.
 But I still had questions.
 And that ignited the fire to the opportunities to grow (literally) right in my own backyard.
 I quickly learned that for what I couldn't provide, a patchwork of neighboring farms could.
 I sought out farmers, and asked them questions directly.
 I listened a lot and found this to be the best source of information; getting the facts from farmers was the most helpful to my steep learning curve.
 Many times that's meant working or volunteering on others farms.

 Do you grow organically?
 Yes.
 We follow organic practices.
 I have always known that way, and farming 30ft from the Chesapeake Bay, we feel this is best for our farm, and for the land/water/wildlife that surrounds us.
-We are big believers in evolving technology, but we are still proponents of growing food like our great grandparents did, with the least amount of off-farm inputs.
+We are big believers in evolving technology, but we are still proponents of growing food and flowers with the least amount of off-farm inputs.
 This can be challenging, but it's part of our goal to improve soil health, keep our wildlife, and water quality healthy, and nourish our neighbors.
 There is always more to learn, which is possibly why it is the most challenging- yet rewarding career to farm.

 Do you offer farm visits?
 We are a small team, and not open to the public, but do offer farm visits as our schedules permit.
-Please e-mail us for direct inquiries and keep up with our Facebook page for occasional events and opportunities.
+Please e-mail us for direct inquiries.